Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 {: #hs-rej-reason title="Handshake Rejection Reason Codes"}

 The specification of the cipher family and block size is decided by the data Sender.
-When the transmission is bidirectional, this value must be agreed upon at the outset because when both are set the Responder wins.
+When the transmission is bidirectional, this value MUST be agreed upon at the outset because when both are set the Responder wins.
 For Caller-Listener connections it is reasonable to set this value on the Listener only.
 In the case of Rendezvous the only reasonable approach is to decide upon the correct value from the different sources and to